orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-export.md

-# Excel named ranges import and export
+# Excel and XML Export

 ## Availability

 [\[SINCE Orbeon Forms 2021.1\]](/release-notes/orbeon-forms-2021.1.md)

+This is an Orbeon Forms PE feature.

+## Formats

+### Introduction

+Form Runner can export form data in two formats:

+- `excel-named-ranges` : Excel with named ranges
+- `xml-form-structure-and-data`: XML with form structure and data

+In each case, the export is done on the basis of a single document.

+For a comprehensive export of form definitions and form data, see [Exporting form definitions and form data](/form-runner/feature/exporting-form-definitions-and-form-data.md).

+### Excel with named ranges

-## Introduction
+#### Introduction

 This feature is aimed at organizations whose users are familiar with Excel spreadsheets.
 Users can export a form to a spreadsheet and fill it out on their computers.
 They can pass the spreadsheet around for other users to complete it.
 When they are done, they can import the resulting spreadsheet back to Orbeon Forms, where the data is captured, validated, shown to the user for review, and then saved to the Orbeon Forms database.

-## Export

-### Basics

-The Excel export feature allows you to export a form definition to an Excel file.
+For more about the import feature, see [Excel and XML Import](/form-runner/feature/excel-xml-import.md).

 The Excel document contains all the fields of the form, attempting to mirror the layout of the original form.
 This includes section titles and field labels.

 You can export an Excel file from the following locations: